arshad-yaseen/monacopilot/README.md

 ### Is AI Auto Completion Free?

 You use your own Groq or OpenAI API key for AI auto-completion.
 The cost of completions is very affordable, and we implement various methods to minimize these costs as much as possible.
 Costs vary depending on the model you use; see this [cost overview](#cost-overview) for an idea of the cost.

+## Contributing

+For guidelines on contributing, Please read the [contributing guide](https://github.com/arshad-yaseen/monacopilot/blob/main/CONTRIBUTING.md).

+We welcome contributions from the community to enhance Monacopilot's capabilities and make it even more powerful ❤️